 Read more: What is Naltrexone?

-Your doctor will supervise your treatment to determine how long you should take naltrexone.
+Your doctor can determine the correct dosage and how long you should take naltrexone.
 Typically, patients see the best results when they take the medication as needed for a few months or longer.

 How Does It Feel To Drink After Taking Naltrexone?

-Drinking on naltrexone will generally blunt the effects of alcohol.
-For example, after taking a tablet and having your first drink, the typical “buzz” may not arrive.
+Taking naltrexone will generally blunt the enjoyment of alcohol.
+After taking a tablet and having your first drink, the typical “buzz” may not arrive.
 Without the “reward” you usually get from drinking, your craving for another drink may diminish.

-Many people say naltrexone lessens their enjoyment around drinking.
-One author told us he even poured half his glass of wine down the sink the first time he drank on naltrexone.
+One patient commented that he poured half his glass of wine down the sink the first time he drank on naltrexone.
 It was that uninteresting.
 For others, the change takes longer.
-But most report that alcohol feels different, and they feel less motivated to drink it.
+However, most report that alcohol feels different, and they feel less motivated to drink it.

 - “I took the pill and of course, with a beer.
 I didn’t feel like having another beer for several hours.
 I was so thirsty though and began drinking tons of water that day.”

 - “Day 1 took 50mg, felt a bit strange but then noticed cravings went away.”

 - “I have noticed the buzz is disappearing and it just tastes like, well, nothing really.”